Navigating the automotive supply chain in a post-covid era

 Businesses can also increase transparency in transport operations through IoT-enabled technologies such as a vehicle tracking system.
 It will allow them to access and track their fleet in real-time, thus, making it easy to monitor and look out for possible disruptions.
 Moreover, businesses can also employ a route planning system to plan their transport operations more efficiently by opting for the fastest and most cost-efficient route for their fleet.
 Route planning systems also make it possible to get and share accurate delivery ETAs.
 Businesses can track the estimated time of their supplies beforehand and plan their operations accordingly.

-Integrating supply chain operations with technology also allows businesses to collect crucial data on inventory, shipping, operational expenses and other business operations.
-Automotive supply chain data can be a source of meaningful insights into operations which would otherwise not have been possible.
+Integrating supply chain operations with technology also allows businesses to collect crucial data on inventory, shipping, operational expenses, and other business operations.
+Automotive supply chain data can be a source of meaningful insights into operations that would otherwise not have been possible.
 It allows businesses to plan their operations more efficiently and minimises the risk of sudden disruptions paralysing production.
 Moreover, operational data such as fuel consumption, vehicle maintenance record and other vehicle-related data can also make it possible for businesses to make their internal operations more efficient and save costs wherever possible.

 Conclusion